hossein1387/BARVINN/docs/design.rst

 We adopted a Harvard architecture and divided the instruction and data cache.
 In our design, we used 32KB BRAM for each cache.
 This gives a 1K word space to store data and instructions to control each MVU.
 The processor is an in-order CPU and instructions are executed following compilation order and without any further scheduling.
 However, a hart scheduler is needed to give access to the required resources for the hart at each stage.
-In the fetch stage, each hart needs to fetch instructions from instruction cache.
+In the fetch stage, each hart needs to fetch instructions from the instruction cache.
 As explained earlier, we used 32KB of instruction cache which is shared between all harts.
 However, the program counter (PC) for each hart is different.
 To keep track of this, we used 8 registers for PCs and the hart scheduler indicates which register should be accessed at any given time.
 In the Decode stage, the fetched instruction needs to be decoded, and source registers (rs1 and rs2) or an immediate (imm) operand needs to be loaded.
-Each hart has its own register file and in Decode stage, the hart scheduler gives access to the scheduled hart’s registerfile.
+Each hart has its own register file and in the Decode stage, the hart scheduler gives access to the scheduled hart’s register file.

 .. figure:: _static/pito_code_run.png